acenet-arc/cloud_from_a_to_z/setup.md

 permalink: /setup/
 ---

-Setup that should preferably be done before you arrive at the course to help make the best use of your class time.
+This page describes setup that should preferably be done before you arrive at the course to help make the best use of your class time.
+The course exercises will be done on **your personal laptop** to better allow you to continue using what you learn in the course after you leave.

 ## Getting a Compute Canada Cloud account